Amendments confirmed 5 February 2019

 5.4 To present awards and honours.

-5.5 To hold meetings, seminars or conferences.
+5.5 To hold meetings, seminars symposiums, workshops or conferences;

 5.7 To open and operate trading and savings bank accounts.
 The signatures of such accounts shall be as decided from time to time by Ngā Kaiwhakahau, but shall be no fewer than two.